AzureAD/azure-activedirectory-library-for-android/README.md

 ### Querying cache items

-ADAL provides Default cache in SharedPrefrecens with some simple cache query fucntions.
+ADAL provides Default cache in SharedPrefrences with some simple cache query fucntions.
 You can get the current cache from AuthenticationContext with:

 ```java
 ITokenCacheStore cache = mContext.getCache();